david3dworld/ArcGIS-Pro-Addin-Tool/README.md

-      if you want to know how to use DEM service on Ag-analytics toolbar of ArcGIS Pro , please refer to the following this Video.
+      if you want to know how to use DEM service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video.

    4) How to use Yield service

-      Noted : If you want to know more details , please refer to the following link. [[Ag-Analytics Yield service](https://ag-analytics.portal.azure-api.net/docs/services/dem-service/operations/dem-service)].
+      Noted : If you want to know more details, please refer to the following link. [[Ag-Analytics Yield service](https://ag-analytics.portal.azure-api.net/docs/services/dem-service/operations/dem-service)].

-      if you want to know how to use YieldAI service on Ag-analytics toolbar of ArcGIS Pro , please refer to the following this Video.
+      if you want to know how to use YieldAI service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video.

    5) How to use ADAPT service